JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 When this operation ends, the JavaScript engine runs all the functions passed to `nextTick` calls during that operation.

-It’s the way we can tell the JavaScript engine to process a function asynchronously (after the current function), but as soon as possible, not queue it.
+It's the way we can tell the JavaScript engine to process a function asynchronously (after the current function), but as soon as possible, not queue it.

 Calling `setTimeout(() => {}, 0)` will execute the function in the next tick, much later than when using `nextTick()`.